 Counseling and Development

-All of our programs meet national standards in thier respective fields, including: the Council for Accreditation of Counseling and Related Educational Programs (CACREP)** and the Council for the Advancement of Standards in Higher Education (CAS).
 Our faculty members draw upon their extensive experience in working in their respective fields to provide dynamic learning opportunities for our students.
-Our students benefit from
+Our students benefit from:

-- An innovative use of a diversely trained faculty, state of the art classroom technology, and an active partnership with the SRU Counseling center.
+- State of the art classroom technology and an active partnership with the SRU Counseling center.

 * These programs meet the educational requirements for licensure as a Professional Counselor (LPC) in the state of Pennsylvania.
 Passing the National Counselor Examination is also a required to obtain the LPC.
 CDev is a graduate student administration site for the NCE allowing our students to take the exam prior to graduation.
 The final step to obtain licensure in Pennsylvania is to obtain supervised experience which can begin after the completion of 48 credits.
 Licensure requirements vary between states.
 If you wish to practice outside of Pennsylvania, we recommend you look at the specific state for their requirements.
 The American Counseling association provides contact information for state boards at: https://www.counseling.org/knowledge-center/licensure-requirements/state-professional-counselor-licensure-boards